nandorojo/expo-gatsby-navigation/README.md

 This library helps me use the [Expo + Gatsby integration](https://docs.expo.io/versions/latest/guides/using-gatsby/) without stressing about navigation.

-_This is a new library.
-It should be working fine, but please leave an issue / PR if you find a bug :)_

 `react-navigation` v5 is not yet supported, but I'm working on it now :)

 ---